smilies-polito/MODA/README.md

 Martini L., Bardini R., Savino A., and Di Carlo S. An overview on multi-omic single-cell data joint analysis: good practices and results, 2023 (submitted to NAR Genomics and Bionformatics)

+This Repository is uploaded on Zenodo under the DOI 10.5281/zenodo.8188656.

 ## Description

 This repository aims to not only share the code to obtain the results but gives step-by-step commented workflow notebooks, for the three different methods discussed in the paper.